tim0g/timog.org/content/posts/hidden characters shapes symbolism in japan prefectural flags/index.md

 ![Shiga prefecture flag](shiga-prefecture-flag.png "Shiga prefectural flag")

 ## Shimane 島根
-Four (read as "shi") stylized katakana マ (ma) are arranged in a cloud-shaped circle to represent the citizens' unity and the prefecture's harmonious development and progress.
+Four (read as "shi") stylized katakana マ (ma) are arranged in a cloud-shaped circle to represent the citizens’ unity and the prefecture's harmonious development and progress.

 ![Shimane prefecture flag](shimane-prefecture-flag.png "Shimane prefectural flag")